Richmond Emergency Information

-We maintain almost 19,000 lane miles of interstate, primary and secondary roads in these counties: Amelia, Brunswick, Charles City, Chesterfield, Dinwiddie, Goochland, Hanover, Henrico, Lunenburg, Mecklenburg, New Kent, Nottoway, Prince George and Powhatan.
+We maintain over 18,000 lane miles of interstate, primary and secondary roads in these counties: Amelia, Brunswick, Charles City, Chesterfield, Dinwiddie, Goochland, Hanover, Henrico, Lunenburg, Mecklenburg, New Kent, Nottoway, Prince George and Powhatan.
 Henrico County maintains its own secondary roads.

 To learn more about emergency operations in your county, visit:

 Amelia County | Brunswick County | Charles City County | Chesterfield County | Dinwiddie County | Goochland County | Hanover County | Henrico County | Lunenburg County | Mecklenburg County | New Kent County | Nottoway County | Prince George County | Powhatan County